-From the above evidence, seen in conjunction, it turns out that the defendant [D] was a leader of the TCC.
+From the above evidence, seen in conjunction, it turns out that the defendant [defendant] was a leader of the TCC.
 He was addressed as such by others and also conducted himself as such.
-Considering that the defendant [D] was in contact with Castro, actively participated in meetings which were clearly organised by, amongst others, the LTTE, and filled out an LTTE registration form, the court concludes that the defendant [D] was also a member of the LTTE.
+Considering that the defendant [defendant] was in contact with Castro, actively participated in meetings which were clearly organised by, amongst others, the LTTE, and filled out an LTTE registration form, the court concludes that the defendant [defendant] was a member of the LTTE.